 To address this information gap, the Institute for Work & Health (IWH), the University of Liverpool, the University of Copenhagen and the Karolinska Institute in Stockholm are conducting an ongoing project in four countries—Canada, the United Kingdom, Denmark and Sweden—to compare policies designed to extend the working lives of older workers.

-A peer-reviewed journal article from this project was published in March 2019 in BMC Public Health (doi: 10.1186/s12889-019-6594-7).
-The article reported on a study that looked at differences in employment rates (employment was defined as working more than an hour a week) among people aged 65 to 75 years old between the four countries.
+A peer-reviewed journal article from this project was published in March 2019 in BMC Public Health (doi:10.1186/s12889-019-6594-7).
+The article reported on a study that looked at differences among the four countries in employment rates (employment was defined as working more than an hour a week) of people 65 to 75 years old.
 The study also looked at how rates of employment among this older age group differed by gender, education and health condition (the latter was determined by whether or not respondents had a limiting, long-standing illness).

 The study, authored by Dr. Ashley McAllister, a post-doctoral fellow at the Karolinska Institute in Stockholm and a visiting research fellow at IWH in the spring of 2017, drew on a nationally representative survey in each of the four countries.
 In Canada, that included the subset of respondents aged 65 to 75 among the 65,000 respondents (aged 35 to 75) to Statistics Canada’s 2012-13 Canadian Community Health Survey (CCHS).
 Datasets from the other three countries included 1,300 to 3,500 respondents, all between the ages of 65 and 75.

 The study found several expected similarities across the countries with respect to the employment of people aged 65 to 75.
 Employment rates were lower among women than among men.
-As well, employment rates were lower among people with health conditions than among people without, with the rates among people with health conditions varying according to education levels.
+As well, although employment rates were lower among people with health conditions than among people without, they varied considerably according to education levels.
 In all four countries, women with low education and long-standing illnesses had the lowest employment rates.
-And in general, higher levels of education among men and women with long-standing illnesses were associated with higher employment rates in all four countries.
+Higher levels of education among men and women with long-standing illnesses were associated with higher employment rates in all four countries.

 A second surprise: older people with higher education had higher employment rates, but not always.
 In the U.K., employment rates differed very little based on education levels.
 In another unexpected finding, little difference was found in Sweden between the employment rates of men with and without long-standing illnesses, or between highly educated men and women with long-standing illnesses and their healthy peers.